Archer4499/Maximum-Inscribed-Circle/README.md

 # Maximum Inscribed Circle

-Reads CSV files from GEM4D and outputs the co-ordinates and diameter (and optionally points of the circle) of a maximum inscribed circle to be contained within a digitized polygon
+Reads CSV files from GEM4D and outputs the co-ordinates and diameter (and optionally points of the circle) of a maximum inscribed circle to be contained within a digitized polygon.

 ## Getting Started: